EmekaManuel/Updated-DSID-Analysis/README.md

 ## Usage

-The module calculates the score based on the following criteria:
+The module calculates the score and credibility of wallets based on the following criteria:

 1. Transaction history
 2. Token balances